 While in the past, banks aimed to build everything in-house, this mentality is slowly changing.
 Technology now changes so quickly, it becomes sensible to outsource than to upgrade internal systems on a continuous basis.

 Take, for example, Bank of America – one of 7,000 institutions that partnered with a money transfer app Zelle.
 The integration allowed bank customers to easily send and receive money from relatives, friends, and acquaintances.
-As of Q1 2020, users have made over 102 million transactions using the app, worth over $27 billion.
+As of Q2 2023, users have made over $192 billion worth of transactions using the app.

 Sending money in Zelle app